StatsWithR/book/Bayes_Book.md

 Now we illustrate why certain estimates minimize certain loss functions.

-\BeginKnitrBlock{example}<div class="example"><span class="example" id="ex:car"><strong>(\#ex:car)</strong></span>You work at a car dealership.
+\BeginKnitrBlock{example}<div class="example"><span class="example" id="exm:car"><strong>(\#exm:car) </strong></span>You work at a car dealership.
 Your boss wants to know how many cars the dealership will sell per month.
 An analyst who has worked with past data from your company provided you a distribution that shows the probability of number of cars the dealership will sell per month.
 In Bayesian lingo, this is called the posterior distribution.
 A dot plot of that posterior is shown in Figure \@ref(fig:posterior-decision).
 The mean, median and the mode of the distribution are also marked on the plot.
 Your boss doesn't know any Bayesian statistics though, so he/she wants you to report **a single number** for the number of cars the dealership will sell per month.</div>\EndKnitrBlock{example}

 \begin{figure}